aiven/devportal/docs/products/dragonfly/howto/migrate-ext-redis-df-console.rst

 During the migration, you can:

 * Close the migration wizard by clicking **Close window** and later return to monitor the migration status from the service overview page.
-* The migration duration varies based on the size of your database.
-You can continue writing to the target database during migration but avoid manual changes that might impact replication.
+* The duration of the migration depends on the size of your database.
+During migration, the target database will be in a read-only state.
+Writing to the database is only possible once the migration is stopped.
 * Certain managed database features will be disabled while the migration is in progress.
 * If needed, halt the migration by selecting **Stop migration**.
 Previously migrated data will remain on Aiven.

 .. warning::

    * Stopping this migration will immediately halt the ongoing replication process, preserving the data already transferred to Aiven.
 You have the option to initiate a new database migration at any time in the future, which will overwrite the entire database and its contents on Aiven with the latest data from the source.
    * Avoid actions that could disrupt the replication process, such as changing replication configurations or firewall settings.

 Step 4 - Close and post-migration steps